Vasyl Ivanchuk

-Vasyl Mykhaylovych Ivanchuk (Василь Михайлович Іванчук; born March 18, 1969), also transliterated as Vassily Ivanchuk, is a Ukrainian chess player.
+Vasyl Mykhailovych Ivanchuk (Василь Михайлович Іванчук; born March 18, 1969) is a Ukrainian chess grandmaster.
 He was awarded the title of Grandmaster by FIDE in 1988.
-A leading player since 1988, Ivanchuk has been ranked at No. 2 on the FIDE world rankings three times (July 1991, July 1992, October 2007).
+A leading chess player since 1988, Ivanchuk has been ranked at No. 2 on the FIDE world rankings three times (July 1991, July 1992, October 2007).

 Ivanchuk has won Linares, Wijk aan Zee, Tal Memorial, Gibraltar Masters and M-Tel Masters titles.
 He has also won the World Blitz Championship in 2007 and the World Rapid Championship in 2016.

-In 2011, by the decree of the President of Ukraine, Ivanchuk was awarded the Order of Prince Yaroslav the Wise.

 Career

 Early years

+Ivanchuk was born in Kopychyntsi on March 18, 1969.
+His father was a lawyer, and his mother was a physics teacher.
+He began playing chess after his father bought him a magnetic chess set for his birthday.
+The first chess book he read was Journey to the Chess Kingdom by Yuri Averbakh and Mikhail Beilin.

+In 1985, he won the USSR Junior Chess Championship, and won bronze in the Ukrainian Chess Championship.
+The following year, he joined the chess faculty of the Lviv State University of Physical Culture.

-Ivanchuk was born in Kopychyntsi, Ukraine.
-He won the 1987 European Junior Chess Championship in Groningen and first achieved international notice by winning the 1988 New York Open scoring 7½/9 points, ahead of a field of grandmasters.
+He won the 1986/1987 European Junior Chess Championship in Groningen and first achieved international notice by winning the 1988 New York Open scoring 7½/9 points, ahead of a field of grandmasters.
 He tied for first place in the 1988 World Junior Chess Championship at Adelaide, but lost the title on tiebreak to Joël Lautier.
 He was awarded the Grandmaster title in 1988, and entered the world top 10 the same year.